Ultimate Europe (21 Day)

 During your time in Italy, mouthwatering pizza and pasta and incredible seafood are all on the menu, with a pesto cooking class and of course plenty of delicious gelato!

-Experience The Netherlands wide variety of cuisine and indulge in some of the city’s favorite specialties including sweet and decadent stroop waffles and even enjoy a tasty pancake dinner one night at one of the city’s most famous pancake houses!
+Experience the Netherlands’ wide variety of cuisine and indulge in some of the city’s favorite specialties including sweet and decadent stroop waffles and even enjoy a tasty pancake dinner one night at one of the city’s most famous pancake houses!
 We will also sample some of Holland’s famous cheese and for those who dare, try a salty herring sandwich!

-In Germany, we’ll have a chance to discover delicious Bavarian specialities.
+In Germany, we’ll have a chance to discover delicious Bavarian specialties.
 German cuisine is primarily based around bratwurst (sausage), schnitzel (breaded meat), and potatoes (in every form you can imagine!).
 Students will also get a chance to sample authentic German pretzels of course!

 We also love to have picnics al fresco, and do this whenever possible, which is a great way to taste some local food while sitting out in the fresh air taking in the sights and sounds of our surroundings.